Scarborough Writers’ Circle

 - Any Circle competition for which a trophy is awarded to the winner is open to members only.

-- Entries should be freshly written for the competition, or an old idea revamped and improved.
+- Entries should be freshly written for the competition or an old idea revamped and improved, and not previously published in whole or part.
 Only one entry is allowed per member unless otherwise stated.

-- If entries are computer generated, Times New Roman should be used in no less than 12pt font.
+- Entries written on a computer should use Times New Roman or Arial in no less than 12pt font.
 Plain text, not bold in the body of the manuscript.

 - Entries should be grammatically accurate with correct spelling.